Schools with Phlebotomy Classes & Programs

 Career Outlook

-Phlebotomists work mainly in hospitals, medical and diagnostic laboratories, blood donor centers, and doctor’s offices.
+Phlebotomists work mainly in hospitals, medical and diagnostic laboratories, blood donor centers, and doctors’ offices.

-The Bureau of Labor Statistics (BLS 2021) projects that the phlebotomy profession will grow 22 percent between 2020 and 2030, much faster than the average increase expected for all occupations (8 percent).
-That amounts to a projected 28,800 jobs.
+The Bureau of Labor Statistics (BLS 2025) projects that the phlebotomy profession will grow 8 percent between 2023 and 2033, much faster than the average increase expected for all occupations (4 percent).
+That amounts to a projected 11,000 jobs.

 There have been several reasons proposed for this increase in demand, including an aging population, an expansion of access to healthcare with the introduction of the Affordable Care Act (ACA), and the improvement of preventative care and medical monitoring.